microsoft/ai-architecture-template/README.md

 which addresses the first three prerequisites.

 ## Setup
+## Create new repository

+First either create a new repo from the template, or create a fork of this repo.
-Select `Use This Template` to create a new repository based on this project.
+You can use this template by selecting `Use This Template` to create a new repository based on this project from the repository homepage.

 ## Set Up Azure DevOps Pipeline
 You may use the .ci/azure-pipeline.yml to configure a CI/CD build for your repostitory.
 Follow the directions